Competition between frustration and spin dimensionality in the classical antiferromagnetic $n$-vector model with arbitrary $n$: Model

 The number of independent exchange interactions grows with molecular size and decreasing symmetry.
 A thorough investigation of interaction space has been made for molecules with up to four unique interactions.
 These are parametrized so that the sum of the squares of their magnitudes equals one.
 If their number is two they are parametrized by a polar angle $\omega$, and their values are equal to the corresponding $x$ and $y$ components.
 If it is three a polar $\theta$ and an azimuthal angle $\phi$ do the parametrization, with the three different interactions equal to the corresponding $x$, $y$, and $z$ components.

-The calculations were done numerically \cite{NPK07,Machens13,NPK13,NPK15,NPK15-1,NPK16,NPK16-1,NPK17,NPK17-1,NPK18,NPK21}.
+The calculations were done numerically \cite{Coffey92,NPK07,NPK16-1}.
 Each spin $\vec{s}_i$ being a classical unit vector in $n$ dimensions is defined by $n-2$ polar angles varying from 0 to $\pi$ and an azimuthal angle varying from 0 to $2\pi$.
 A random initial configuration of the spins is selected and each angle is moved opposite its gradient direction, until the lowest energy configuration is reached.
-Repetition of this procedure for different initial configurations ensures that the global energy minimum is found.
+Repetition of this procedure for different initial configurations generates the energy minimum within the numerical accuracy of the calculation \cite{Walker77,Sklan13,Baez18}.